šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Choose:

-This probes relational ancestry — the part encoding entanglement, contextual history, and cross‑temporal coherence.
+This probes relational ancestry — the component encoding entanglement, contextual history, and cross‑temporal coherence.

 Outcome: